Hawaii vs Caribbean 2026: $4K vs $9K Family Cost

 Caribbean all-inclusive resorts win here for one simple reason: convenience.
 Places like Beaches Turks and Caicos include kids' clubs starting at infant age, and everything from meals to cribs comes built into the price.
 Shorter flight times from the East Coast also matter when you're traveling with a baby — nobody wants an 11-hour flight with a teething toddler.

 That said, Oahu's Ko Olina lagoons offer some of the calmest, most toddler-friendly water in Hawaii.
-And Disney's Aulani resort includes a kids' club that rivals Caribbean options.
+And Disney's Aulani resort includes a kids' club that rivals Caribbean options — if you're considering it, see our Disney World vs Disneyland comparison for the broader Disney decision.
 It's just pricier and requires a longer flight for most families.

 Young Kids (4–8)